Waterway restoration: LA River Revitalization Project

 The LA River Revitalization Project aims to restore about 11 miles of the Los Angeles River by re-establishing a self-sustaining ecosystem.
 It aims to reintroduce historic floodplains for flood risk management.
 It also aims to create recreational opportunities by widening areas and improving the ecosystem.

-Waterway Restoration in Developing Countries
+Waterway restoration in developing countries

 Due to the information gaps and lack of water quality data, waterway restoration in developing countries is behind.
 A lack of water quality data gives insufficient information to know the extent of water pollution.
 Without data, restoration methods are difficult to determine.

 Implementing environmental policies to aid in the restoration of their waterways falls short because of lack of resources, infrastructure, and economic capacity.
 Majority of successful waterway restoration projects occur in developing countries.

 Waterway restoration in Canada

 Canada has a goal of wetland restoration to increase both water access and biodiversity.
 The country wants to improve and support their ecosystems in order to maintain their sustainable communities.
 Their motives are also led by opportunities for recreational uses.
 Canadian citizens have stepped-up in aiding restoration efforts.

 Canal waterway restoration in Canada is implemented as a way to preserve and restore historic canals.
 The purpose is for both recreational uses such as boating and kayaking.
 It is also for tourism purposes.